src-d/guide/developer-community/tech-talks.md

 ## Meetup.com

-Our Meetup.com account details are secretly held by Maximo :)
+Our Meetup.com account details are secretly held by Máximo :)

 Each new event, simply duplicate a previous one from our [tech talks group](https://www.meetup.com/es-ES/srcd-tech-talks/).
-Remember to set the registration as available till the enxt 5min so that by the time people access it, they can no longer register.
+Remember to set the registration as available till the following 5min so that by the time people access it, they can no longer register.
 This is important as to ensure that everyone gets a ticket on Eventbrite and there are no issues on the day of the event.

 ## Twitter
 • Talks Announcement (after website is ready - speakers list might not be complete)